polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-weights-and-fees.md

 - Manage the withdrawal, refund, and deposit of transaction fees using [`Config::OnChargeTransaction`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/transaction-payment/src/lib.rs#L353){target=\_blank}

 You can learn more about these configuration traits in the [Transaction Payment documentation](https://paritytech.github.io/polkadot-sdk/master/pallet_transaction_payment/index.html){target=\_blank}.

-You should note that transaction fees are withdrawn before the transaction is executed.
-After the transaction is executed, the weight can be adjusted to reflect the actual resources used.
-If a transaction uses fewer resources than expected, the transaction fee is corrected, and the adjusted transaction fee is deposited.

 ### Understanding the Inclusion Fee